About | Press Room

 David Brickner, the executive director of Jews for Jesus, is our principal spokesperson.
 He is a fifth-generation Messianic Jew.
 He has appeared on Larry King Live, Hannity and other national talk shows.
 Susan Perlman, our communications director, is one of Jews for Jesus’ founders.
 She’s done extensive media interviews, as well.
 Dan Sered, our Israel director, leads the largest branch of Jews for Jesus.
 A native of Israel, he has presented the Jews for Jesus story on national Israeli television on several occasions.

 Quotes for press kit

 Jesus was born in Israel, not Norway.
 We want others to know of his connection to our Jewish people.

-Our organization here in the land is evidence that Jesus is not only for the Jewish people, but the savior of the world.
+Our organization here in the Holy Land is evidence that Jesus is not only for the Jewish people, but the Savior of the world.

 If Jesus is the messiah at all, he is the messiah for all.

 I grew up in a Jewish home where believing in Jesus was not an option.
-It took a blond-haired, blue-eyed gentile to share Jesus’ story with me—to recognize the gospel was for me.
+It took a blond-haired, blue-eyed Gentile sharing Jesus’ story with me for me to recognize the gospel was for me.

 Truth is not determined by a majority vote.
 We don’t mind holding a minority position on Jesus as messiah.

 Please email your contact information to [email protected].
 Include your name as well as your media outlet if it is not in the email address.

 Total Post: 62